 The Economics Club of Grand Valley is open to all Grand Valley State University students who have an interest in economics and business.
 The Economics club of Grand Valley is dedicated to creating an atmosphere which fosters learning and interaction between students with an interest in economics, GVSU economics faculty, and the community.
 The club conducts numerous social and scholarly activities throughout the year, including current events panel discussions, job and internship opportunities updates, explorations about graduate and professional school opportunities, and field trips including visits to the Chicago Board of Trade and Federal Reserve Bank of Chicago.

-For more information, visit our facebook page or contact the Economics Department.
+For more information on our 2019-20 events, view our calendar or contact the Economics department.

 Omicron Delta Epsilon (ODE)